dst-ws22/website/docs/project-description.md

 - Describe the data used or collected, if any.
 Is the data adequate for the project?

-### Approach, tools and methods
+### Visualization approach

-- Describe the approaches, tools, and methods that will be used.
+- Describe the visualization approaches that will be used.

 ### Lack of clarity